ace-lectures/re18-agile/tutorial/steps/step3.md

       - 2:spades:`.equals(`2:hearts:`) != true`, but
       - 2:spades:`.compareTo(`2:hearts:`) == 0`
   - The `Game` class collects hands from players, assess their legitimacy and identify the winning one;
+  - The `Helpers` class contains static hands ready to be used for tests purpose.

+### :bangbang: Exercise

+  - Fix the `Main` class to print the highest card of each collected hand, so that story #3 can be considered as _DONE_;
+    - :unlock: Hint: As (i) the `Card` class implements comparable and (ii) `Hand` is basically defined a set of cards, one can rely on the `Collections::max` static method.
+Let `h` an `Hand`, `Collections.max(h.getCards())` returns its highest card.
+  - Implement the code associated to the business logic of story #4

   * Next step: [Executing acceptance scenarios](./step4.md)